-The per capita income in North Charleston in 2010 was $19,820, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,280 for a family of four.
+The per capita income in North Charleston in 2018 was $29,857, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $119,428 for a family of four.
 However, North Charleston contains both very wealthy and poor people as well.

 North Charleston is an extremely ethnically-diverse city.
 The people who call North Charleston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Charleston residents report their race to be Black or African-American, followed by White.
 North Charleston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.20% of the city’s residents.
-Important ancestries of people in North Charleston include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 11.20% of the city’s residents.
+Important ancestries of people in North Charleston include Irish, German, English, Italian, and African.

 The most common language spoken in North Charleston is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.